-Listeria is less a disease of poultry – more of cattle, goats and sheep, but they can become infected by pecking at soil, decaying vegetation or water that has been contaminated.
+Listeria is less a disease of poultry – more of cattle, goats, and sheep.
+Still, they can become infected by pecking at the soil, decaying vegetation, or water that has been contaminated.

-Listeria can be found in animals and birds’ gut, where it can reside causing no problems.
+Listeria can be found in animals’ and birds’ guts, where it can reside, causing no problems.

-You should be aware that most cases of listeria come from meat or dairy products, but the really bad thing is that it can survive and thrive during refrigeration!
+You should be aware that most cases of listeria come from meat or dairy products, but the terrible thing is that it can survive and thrive during refrigeration!

-Infections tend to be more prolific in summer months.
+Infections tend to be more prolific in the summer months.

-An article in the Guardian, stated that campylobacter in poultry accounted for a whopping eighty percent of all campylobacter illness in humans!
+An article in the Guardian stated that campylobacter in poultry accounted for a whopping eighty percent of all campylobacter illnesses in humans!

 In the US, campylobacter is responsible for greater than fifty percent of all cases of enteritis investigated.

-Contamination can occur during processing, in large scale industrial chicken houses, inadequate cooking of food, raw milk and contaminated hand to mouth contact (children usually).
+Contamination can occur during processing in large-scale industrial chicken houses, inadequate food, raw milk, and contaminated hand-to-mouth contact (children usually).

 Most animals and many birds also have E.coli living in their gut.

-E.coli is known as an ‘opportunistic’ infection, meaning that it can attack when the infected bird/mammal/persons’ has been compromised in some way.
+E.coli is known as an ‘opportunistic’ infection, meaning that it can attack when the infected bird/mammal/person’ has been compromised somehow.

 In chickens’, probably the most commonly seen manifestation of E.coli is egg yolk peritonitis.
-When the egg is ‘launched’ into the reproductive system, occasionally it will be deposited in the birds’ abdomen instead of the infundibulum.
+When the egg is ‘launched’ into the reproductive system, occasionally, they will deposit it in the birds’ abdomen instead of the infundibulum.

 It just so happens that egg yolk is a perfect medium for infection.

-The bacteria has entered the egg and set up infection, so when the chick is hatched it already has an overwhelming infection going on and usually succumbs to the infection.
+The bacteria has entered the egg and set up the infection, so when the chick is hatched, it already has an overwhelming infection and usually succumbs to the infection.